 Apart from WWII sites and wrecks, which interested me the most, there is a possibility to see quite untouched traditional Melanesian way of life.
 You can explore jungles, lagoons and caves or climb volcanoes.
 Supposedly, there is unbelievable fauna to see on Tetepare islands and sharks around Uepi island, but I missed them because I had other priorities.
 In general, don’t expect sandy beaches to laze around, rather cliffs and murky lagoons.
 One beautiful exception are some parts of Western province.
 Costs:

 Solomon Islands are not as cheap as one

 would expect although they are still affordable.
-I was told that all prices went up for 50% in 2008 due to increase in price of oil and lack of their own goods to export.
+I was told that all prices went up for 50%!i(MISSING)n 2008 due to increase in price of oil and lack of their own goods to export.
 Sleeping: about 20 eur for a double room in a hostel.
 Lunch with meat and rice in the cheapest restaurant: about 4 eur.
 A can of 0.33l beer in a liquor shop: 1 eur.
 Diving is really expensive: about 100 eur for two dives.
 Excluding diving, I spent a bit over 20 eur a day on a backpack budget.
 Sleeping and eating in village stays can reduce the costs to less than 10 eur a day, but it may cost you a fortune to get to remote places by motorboat.
 Safety:

 is not a reason not to visit Solomons although it is worth to consider some safety precautions.
 After ethnic tensions with riots and killing some years ago, the foreign RAMSI forces established and maintain peace in the Solomons, which is stable now.
 Some murders still occur, usually between different local ethnic groups.
 Avoid drunk locals at all times although sometimes you can have a beer with a friendly local.
 Normally the locals either don’t drink